Why I Do What I Do

 Anxious & insecure in your relationship?

-Take a quiz to face the truth!
+Take a quiz to face the truth (and find inner peace afterward)!

 It didn’t matter that we both had fun slacklining at a park or gliding on a pair of skis; he was so different from what I had imagined that I thought our relationship was going to crash and burn like Armageddon.